coleygroup/molpal/README.md

 ### Configuration files
 The general command to run MolPAL is as follows:

-`python molpal.py -o <objective_type> [additional objective arguments] --libary <path/to/library.csv[.gz]> [additional library arguments] [additional model/encoding/acquistion/stopping/logging arguments]`
+`python molpal.py -o {LOOKUP,DOCKING} --objective-config <path/to/objective_config> --libary <path/to/library.csv[.gz]> [additional library arguments] [additional model/encoding/acquistion/stopping/logging arguments]`

 Alternatively, you may use a configuration file to run MolPAL, like so:

 `python molpal.py --config <path/to/config_file>`

-Two sample configuration files are provided: [minimal_config.ini](config/minimal_config.ini), a configuration file specifying only the necessary arguments to run MolPAL, and [sample_config.ini](config/sample_config.ini), a configuration file containing a few common options to specify (but not _all_ possible options.)
+Two sample configuration files are provided: [minimal_config.ini](examples/config/minimal_config.ini), a configuration file specifying only the necessary arguments to run MolPAL, and [sample_config.ini](examples/config/sample_config.ini), a configuration file containing a few common options to specify (but not _all_ possible options.)

 Configuration files accept the following syntaxes:
 - `--arg value` (argparse)